grem11n/blog/content/post/k8s-backup.md

 tags: ["kubernetes", "k8s", "iac", "velero", "backup", "gitops", "en"]
 ---

+This is the second part of a series of articles regarding Kubernetes backups.
+You can find the first part [about Velero tool here](https://grem1.in/post/velero/).

 ##  Why Backup Kubernetes?
 In the [previous part](https://grem1.in/post/velero/) I provided a brief overview of the backup & restore tool for Kubernetes called Velero.
 Now, I would like to talk, why backup your cluster at all?